miloserdev/openbmc/poky/documentation/overview-manual/yp-intro.rst

    Sharing a core set of metadata results in Poky as an integration layer on top of OE-Core.
-You can see that in this :ref:`figure <overview-manual/yp-intro:what is the yocto project?>`.
+You can see that in this `figure <#yp-key-dev-elements>`__.
 The Yocto Project combines various components such as BitBake, OE-Core, script "glue", and documentation for its build system.

 Reference Distribution (Poky)
 -----------------------------